Cikle/Cikle/README.md

 # 👋 Hello, I'm Cikle!

 Welcome to my GitHub profile!
 I'm a passionate Computer Science student from Switzerland with a keen interest in application development.
-Thank you for taking the time to visit.
+I grew up bilingual, speaking both Chinese and German.

 ## 💼 Skills and Technologies I've Worked With: